iFooledMe/Digital-Ship-Log--Code-Institute-Project-3/README.md

 <em><strong>“Your Digital Log Book” is a web-application where recreational skippers can keep their ships logs digitally.
 Maybe not so much for the importance of such logs, but more as a collection of memories from different Journeys made in the past from notes, uploaded images, navigation- and weather data and plotted map positions.
 At least such digital logs won’t collect any dust.</strong></em>

+## KNOWN ISSUES

+- There is an issue with the Navbar not working when editing Journey or log entry.
+There is a link back to start elsewhere.
+- Some issue with the aria control for the navbar hamburger button
+- There are some javascript errors originating from imported framework code that is not mine.
+- When trying to change the image for a log entry, they do not show and old image dissapear
+- Issue with date time format when trying to change Log header dates

 ## FEATURES

 ### Start and Login